arberg/docker-minecraft/README.md

     - - Setting read-only cause Twitch to complain about setting profile.
 Logging in probably updates         file.
       - After opening minecraft launcher from Twitch, check profile name in top right corner

+- How to run FTB mod pack

+  - Download FTB modpack via Twitch client
+  - I'm not quite sure how to match it to server, but downloading the corresponding server modpack from https://www.feed-the-beast.com/projects/ should do.
+Update ftbRevelation.sh and/orminecraftCustomFtb.sh and point to downloaded modpack file.

 Kitematic Docker Minecraft